-This library research guide is designed as a research starting point for Professor Perea's course Pursuing Truth and Justice through Action for Health Equity.
+This library research guide is designed as a research starting point for Professor Perea's course Social Justice Capstone: Equity and the Struggle for Justice.
 The pages in the left menu roughly group various kinds of information you might find helpful.

 First, three things to consider when doing research: